COMPANION

 Icon of person Hecuba

-Hecuba (; also Hecabe; Ancient Greek: Ἑκάβη, romanized: Hekábē, pronounced [hekábɛ:]) was a queen in Greek mythology, the wife of King Priam of Troy during the Trojan War.
+In Greek mythology, Hecuba (; also Hecabe; Ancient Greek: Ἑκάβη, romanized: Hekábē, pronounced [hekábɛ:]), was the wife of King Priam and queen of Troy during the Trojan War.
+With Priam, she was the mother of the warriors Hector and Troilus; Helen's suitor Paris; and the prophetess Cassandra.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Hecuba is the 110th most popular companion (down from 75th in 2019), the 210th most popular biography from Türkiye (down from 152nd in 2019) and the 7th most popular Turkish Companion.
+Her biography is available in 50 different languages on Wikipedia (up from 47 in 2024).
+Hecuba is the 110th most popular companion (down from 75th in 2024), the 210th most popular biography from Türkiye (down from 152nd in 2019) and the 7th most popular Turkish Companion.

 Hecuba is most famous for being the wife of Priam, the king of Troy.
 She is also famous for being the mother of Hector, Paris, and Cassandra.